Probing the non-standard neutrino interactions using quantum statistics: Distinguishing Dirac and Majorana neutrinos via NP effects

+One can assume two scenarios.
+First, one can estimate that the maximal size of neutrino NP couplings to be of the order of limit given in Eq.~\eqref{eq:nplimkll}, so ${\cal O}(0.1)$.
+The second scenario assume that there is a fine tuning between NP couplings and they may be large, ${\cal O}(1)$, as shown in Fig.~\ref{fig:epsilon-VLVR-constraint}.
+This is possible only for $\varepsilon_{VL}$ and $\varepsilon_{VR}$ as scalar and tensor contributions to total decay branching ratios are always positive and cannot cancel out with other terms.
+It turns out that the relative modification of spectrum shape, given by $\Delta X$, is of the similar order as the size of the (dimensionless) coupling $\varepsilon_X$ themselves.
+This can be e.g. seen assuming that only $\varepsilon_{VR}$ does not vanish.
+Then one has for every $\tilde s$ the fixed ratio

+Given the rarity of considered decays and statistics necessary to obtain its energy spectrum, the first scenario $\varepsilon_{VR} \sim \Delta X\sim {\cal O}(0.1)$ is unlikely to be observed at least in the near future.
+However, in an (optimistic!) scenario of fine tuned large NP couplings, $\varepsilon_{VR} \sim \Delta X\sim {\cal O}(1)$, the nature of neutrinos can become clear if only the decay spectrum is at all measurable, even with small accuracy.
+If it happens, it also points out to the type of the neutrino NP interactions, as only the right-handed vector $\varepsilon_{VR}$ couplings can simultaneously be large and lead to difference between the Dirac and Majorana case.

+One should also note that Figs.~\ref{fig:Pi2Pfnn-NP} and \ref{fig:B2Knn-NP} were plotted by taking individual non-vanishing NP neutrino couplings one at a time.
+In general, the real shape of spectrum can depend on several parameters and differ from those displayed in Figs.~\ref{fig:Pi2Pfnn-NP} and \ref{fig:B2Knn-NP}.
+In any specific NP model the effective shape is calculable and if experiment is able to measure it, fitting procedures can give the information on model parameters.
+However, as usual just discovery of discrepancy with the SM predictions does not immediately disclose what kind of NP interactions may be involved and further studies with combining more observables are necessary.

-Study of the energy spectra of the decays with neutrino antineutrino pair in the final state is very challenging as such decays have very low branching ratios.
-Notably also the example considered in this section, $B \to K \nu \overline{\nu}$, has yet to be observed, although current experimental bound for it is already less than order of magnitude worse than the prediction of its SM decay rate~\cite{Blake:2016olu, Belle-II:2021rof}.
-Nevertheless, as the experimental accuracy for the study of these $s$ distributions gets improved, one could be optimistic that in future with enough of detected events, such a study might become feasible.
+As the experimental accuracy of these $s$ distributions gets improved, one could be optimistic that in future with enough of detected events, such a study might become feasible.
 We hope that the possibility of discovering NP as well as distinguishing the Dirac and Majorana nature of neutrinos based on their different NP behaviours, would lend support to any proposal for further experimental exploration of such rare decays as $B \to K \, \nu \, \overline{\nu}$ and $K \to \pi \, \nu \, \overline{\nu}$.